deviantony/docker-elk/README.md

 #### Via the Kibana web UI

 > :information_source: You need to inject data into Logstash before being able to configure a Logstash index pattern via the Kibana web UI.

-Then all you have to do is hit the *Create* button.
+Navigate to the _Discover_ view of Kibana from the left sidebar.
+You will be prompted to create an index pattern.
+Enter `logstash-*` to match Logstash indices then, on the next page, select `@timestamp` as the time filter field.
+Finally, click _Create index pattern_ and return to the _Discover_ view to inspect your log entries.

-Refer to [Connect Kibana with Elasticsearch][connect-kibana] for detailed instructions about the index pattern configuration.
+Refer to [Connect Kibana with Elasticsearch][connect-kibana] and [Creating an index pattern][index-pattern] for detailed instructions about the index pattern configuration.

 #### On the command line